-Generally, gray market retailers like the ones above are great places to find mid-range to high-range watches and sales.
+Generally, gray market dealers like the ones above are great places to find mid-range to high-range watches and sales.
 If it’s between $250 – $8,000, they generally offer better service or prices than other retailers on a watch that you might not want to deal with an authorized dealer on.
 They also offer a way to buy watches from companies that don’t have a very big presence your area or that won’t ship to your country.
 For a lot of watch enthusiasts outside the United States, a gray market dealer will be the only way to get a watch shipped to them.

 Cautions: The gray market offers better prices and an easier buying and shipping experience.
 If you know what you want and don’t mind buying online, go for it.
 The downside of course, is that they don’t offer the same warranties as an authorized dealer.
 The authorized dealer warranty is usually from the manufacturer itself (who cares a great deal about their reputation), while the online retailer warranty is from the retailer itself.
 If the retailer goes out of business, you’re out of luck.
 With an authorized dealer, you also can trust that the dealer is trained on your watch or will send it back to the factory if necessary.
 With an online dealer, you won’t know who is doing the repairs and with what parts.

 Pros – great prices, can save hundreds on an expensive watch, easy buying experience, fast shipping.
 Can find watches from companies that don’t have dealers in your county, many ship internationally.

 Cons – warranties are not the same as that offered by an AD, can go out of business or refuse to honor obligations, can service your watch with generic or substandard parts not purchased from the manufacturer.